MortenHarding/docker-vms/README.md

 ```

 You are know back at the simh emulator prompt

 ```sh
 Simulation stopped, PC: 819C238D (BBC #3,26C(R3),819C23E1)
 sim>
 ```

+### Boot from system disk

 Boot from the restored system disk

 ```sh
 sim> boot rq0
 ```

+### OpenVMS 7.3 install procedure

+This will start the OpenVMS 7.3 installation procedure

 ```sh
 %SIM-INFO: Loading boot code from internal vmb.exe